rationalis/z3-sudoku-test/README.md

 Running this on my machine (equipped with an i7 6700K) with [Z3 4.8.9](https://github.com/Z3Prover/z3/releases/tag/z3-4.8.9) resulted in an average of ~15ms on the easy-49K set. and ~29ms on the hard-375 set.
+Note that, as a rough measure of the overhead of the Z3 Python API, simply checking a solved puzzle averaged ~7ms.